aleksa3009/TheInternetTesting/Reports/Final_Report.md

 ## 9. Lessons Learned & Recommendations

-1. **Explicit waits** for async UI actions reduce flakiness.
+1. Implementing **explicit waits** for async UI actions significantly reduces test flakiness and improves overall reliability of manual testing workflows.
-2. **Form resets** and disable states improve UX clarity.
+2. Ensuring **form resets behavior** and clearly defined **disabled/enabled states** enhances UX clarity and minimizes user errors.
-3. **Debounce user actions** to prevent race conditions.
+3. Applying **debounce logic** to user-triggered actions (e.g. double-clicks, rapid submissions) helps prevent race conditions and inconsistent UI states.
-4. **Enforce alt text** for all images – accessibility first.
+4. Enforcing the use of **alt text for all images** promotes accessibility and improves semantic HTML structure, benefiting both usability and compliance..
-5. **Consistent test documentation** ensures reproducibility.
+5. Maintaining **consistent, detailed, and traceable test documentation** improves reproducibility, simplifies debugging, and strengthens team communication.

 ---

 ## 10. Conclusion

-This project delivers a robust demonstration of manual testing practices, producing a full suite of test artifacts, uncovering 16 defects, and providing actionable recommendations.
+This project presents a strong demonstration of manual testing practices, resulting in a complete suite of test artifacts, the indentification of 16 defects, and actionable QA recommendations.

-The work reflects practical QA skills relevant to entry-level roles, such as designing boundary and negative test scenarios, analyzing response structures etc. Additionally, the combination of exploratory and structured testing led to the discovery of multiple non-obvious defects.
+It showcases practical skills relevant to QA entry-level roles, such as designing boundary and negative test scenarios, analyzing response structures etc. The combination of exploratory and structured testing led to the discovery of multiple non-obvious defects.

-All findings and artifacts were documented transparently to provide traceability and reproducibility.
+All findings were documented transparently to provide traceability and reproducibility.
 This project serves as a meaningful and independent portfolio example, showcasing readiness for real-world manual QA responsibilities.

 ---